O

 Oceanic Whitetip Shark Classification and Scientific Name

-This shark is in the Carcharhinus genus, which contains 35 species.
+This shark is classified in the Carcharhinus genus, which contains 35 species.
+The scientific name of the shark is Carcharhinus longimanus.
 However, experts expect that other species have yet to be discovered.

 The Oceanic whitetip shark belongs to the family of requiem sharks.
-These sharks are typically live-bearing in warmer seas and migratory.
+These sharks are typically live-bearing, live in warmer seas, and are migratory.
 This family has many species, including some of the most common shark species.
 In total, this family includes 60 species that are grouped into 12 genera.

 Oceanic Whitetip Shark Appearance

-This species is best known for its long, whig-like fins.
+This species is best known for its long, whip-like fins.
 On top of being white-tipped, these fins are larger than most sharks and extremely rounded.
 Furthermore, the shark’s nose is rounded, as well.

 Beyond that, this shark is typically considered a “typical” ground shark.
 They have a mild hump on their back and a white underbelly.
 Their main distinguishing characteristic is their fins – not their body shape.